biosfood/schrodinger/src/article/main.md

 For big $t$, we get evenly spaced maxima in the wave function, corresponding to bright spots on a real-world experiment.
 There will also be minima at every
 %German
-F"or gro"se $t$ ergeben sich gleichm"a"sig verteilte Maxima in der Wellenfunktion, die in realen Experimenten hellen Punkten auf einem Schirm entsprechen.
+F"ur gro"se $t$ ergeben sich gleichm"a"sig verteilte Maxima in der Wellenfunktion, die in realen Experimenten hellen Punkten auf einem Schirm entsprechen.
 Auch gibt es Minima, jeweils bei

 %common